adrian-v-m/k8s_training/README.md

 # Kubernetes PyTorchJob trainer

 Everything needed to run distributed fine-tuning jobs using Kubeflow PyTorchJob.
+Note that this is just a PoC so it's not suitable for production.

 ## What's in here